keithasaurus/koda-validate/docs/how_to/rest_apis.rst

 REST APIs
 =========

-Koda Validate is not tightly coupled with specific API types, serialization formats, or web frameworks.
+Koda Validate is not tightly coupled with specific web frameworks, serialization formats, or kinds of APIs.
 Nonetheless, Koda Validate does not exist in a vacuum, and some thought has put into how to integrate Koda Validate into common API setups.

-Here we'll look at the example of a Contact Form that is submitted through a REST endpoint, and look at ways to implement this in several web frameworks.
+Here we'll explore the example of a Contact Form that is posted to a REST endpoint, and see how it could be implemented in several web frameworks.

 Flask